BoogieMonster1O1/LibCBE/README.md

 ```

 Add the property to `gradle.properties`.
-Skip this step if you decide to put the version in the dependencies.
+Skip this step if you decide to put the version in the dependency.
 ```properties
 libcbe_version = 1.0.0
 ```